 ALBANY, N.Y. — The shipwreck of a Canadian schooner that sank off Lake Ontario's central New York shore nearly 150 years ago has been discovered, a team of underwater explorers announced Wednesday.

-Jim Kennard, Roger Pawlowski and Roland Stevens announce Wednesday that they recently found the wreck of the Royal Albert in deep water off Fair Haven, 35 miles northwest of Syracuse.
-The western New York-based team says the 104-foot vessel was carrying 285 tons of railroad iron that shifted in rough conditions, bursting the ship's seams.
+Jim Kennard, Roger Pawlowski and Roland Stevens said they recently found the wreck of the Royal Albert in deep water off Fair Haven, 35 miles northwest of Syracuse.
+The western New York-based team said the 104-foot vessel was carrying 285 tons of railroad iron that shifted in rough conditions, bursting the ship's seams.

 The crew survived the August 1868 sinking by getting into a small boat and making it to shore.

-Kennard says the wreck was found in mid-June using side-scan sonar.
-He says video images taken by a remotely-operated vehicle helped identify the wreck as the Royal Albert, the only two-masted schooner known to have sunk off Fair Haven.
+The wreck was found in mid-June using side-scan sonar, Kennard said.
+Video images taken by a remotely-operated vehicle helped identify the wreck as the Royal Albert, the only two-masted schooner known to have sunk off Fair Haven, he said.